Pizza Soup

 - Pour in a splash of the vegetable broth and use a wooden spoon to scrape up any browned bits from the bottom of the pot.

-- Stir in pizza sauce, roasted tomatoes, and the rest of the vegetable broth.
+- Stir in marinara sauce, diced tomatoes, and the rest of the vegetable broth.
 Do not add the mozzarella, olives, or pepperoni yet.

 - Seal the lid and set to Manual/Pressure Cook on High for 5 minutes.
 Once done, do a quick release of the pressure.